ocp-power-automation/ocp4-upi-powervs/docs/quickstart.md

 **Note**: For convenience, entries specific to your cluster will be printed at the end of a successful run.
 Just copy and paste value of output variable `etc_hosts_entries` to your hosts file.

+**IMPORTANT**: OCP CLI console port 6443 is blocked by [default](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-security#firewall-ports) over external IP.
+We are working on a resolution.
+Till then you can run the CLI commands from the bastion node.
+However, you can access the OCP web-console (port 443) remotely over external IP.

 ## Cluster Access